Asklepiad/Non_canonical_start_codons_evolution/scripts/README.md

 > Input.

-Path to alignments.
+1. Path to alignments.

 > Output.

 2 lists:
-* a list with the names of assemblies in which a large number of genes, when aligned within orthologous rows, had gaps at the beginning;
+1. A list with the names of assemblies in which a large number of genes, when aligned within orthologous rows, had gaps at the beginning;
-* a list with the names of assemblies in which a large number of genes, when aligned within orthologous rows, had a minor start codon in relation to the majority.
+2. A list with the names of assemblies in which a large number of genes, when aligned within orthologous rows, had a minor start codon in relation to the majority.

 > Detailed description.